Our message is clear, Quad is here to stay: PM Modi at Leaders' Summit - OrissaPOST

 Reiterating that the Quad remains a “force for global good,” the four leaders announced various initiatives to address the development priorities of the Indo-Pacific region and the global community as a whole, the MEA said in a press release.

-During the Quad Leaders’ Cancer Moonshot event, Modi announced the dedication of a grant of $7.5 million to cancer testing, screening and diagnostics in the Indo-Pacific region.
+During the Quad Leaders’ Cancer Moonshot event, Modi announced the dedication of a grant of USD 7.5 million to cancer testing, screening and diagnostics in the Indo-Pacific region.

 The Quad Cancer Moonshot is a “groundbreaking partnership” to save lives in the Indo-Pacific region by combating cervical cancer.